-No one can accuses a leader of being unfeeling and lacking in sympathy.
+No one can accuse a leader of being unfeeling and lacking in sympathy.
 Bosses often do not care about what problems others may be experiencing, they never bother themselves with listening to other people’s problems and issues.

 In most companies, the bosses are not selected according to capability or skill, they are selected simply by virtue of their birth.
-It is usually their fathers or grand fathers who have created the money and now since they have come of age, the company has become their responsibility.
+It is usually their fathers or grandfathers who have created the money and now since they have come of age, the company has become their responsibility.
 It is for this reason that bosses are incompetent and a dispensable part of the company.
-As opposed to this, the leaders form the very backbone of the company and without them the company will seize to function in a proper manner.
+As opposed to this, the leaders form the very backbone of the company and without them, the company will seize to function in a proper manner.

 6. A boss instills fear whereas a leader generates a great deal of enthusiasm:

-As it as been mentioned above, bosses are people who drive people to do work, whereas as opposed to that, leaders get jobs done by making people understand, how vital their role is in the company.
+As it has been mentioned above, bosses are people who drive people to do work, whereas as opposed to that, leaders get jobs done by making people understand, how vital their role is in the company.

 People work, because they want to and not because they have to.
-A major difference between bosses and leaders is that a boss will get things done by compulsion and by instilling fear, where as a leader will get things done, by making an employee excited about the task.
+A major difference between bosses and leaders is that a boss will get things done by compulsion and by instilling fear, whereas a leader will get things done, by making an employee excited about the task.

 7. A boss is not approachable; a leader is easy to talk to: